Dashboard Member settings

 Sign up Sign in

-People who have the position of director have legal powers to act on behalf of a company and duties to the company.
-Directors collectively act and make decisions on behalf of the company.
-Saying someone 'sits on the Board of Directors' (often simply known as ‘the Board’) or 'has been appointed to the Board' just means that they are a director.
+People in the position of director have legal powers to act on behalf of a company and owe specific duties to the company.
+Directors collectively act and make decisions on behalf of the company as the board of directors.
+Saying someone 'sits on the board of directors', ‘sits on the board’, or 'has been appointed to the board' just means that they are a director.

-There are different roles that a statutory director can have.
-It’s possible for a director to sit within more than one of the categories below.
-For example, somebody could be classified as a de jure director and a non-executive director.
+Statutory directors can have different roles and often fall into more than one category.
+For instance, a person could be classified as both a de jure director and a non-executive director.

 De jure directors